-The sensor sticker captures data and analyzes impact characteristics through wireless sensor technology and cloud analytics.
-The data is analyzed with AI models developed in Azure and transferred to the edge for continuous feedback.
+The sensor sticker captures data and analyses impact characteristics through wireless sensor technology and cloud analytics.
+The data is analysed with AI models developed in Azure and transferred to the edge for continuous feedback.

 Technical details for Spektacom

-Given that cricket stadiums have wireless access restrictions and stringent security requirements, to ensure secure communication between bat, edge device and Azure, Stump Box is powered by Microsoft Azure Sphere based hardware platform.
+Given that cricket stadiums have wireless access restrictions and stringent security requirements, to ensure secure communication between bat, edge device and Azure, Stump Box is powered by a Microsoft Azure Sphere-based hardware platform.

-In case of amateur players, the smart bat pairs with the Spektacom mobile app to transfer and analyze sticker data in Azure.
-The solution is powered by Azure Sphere (Stump box), Azure IoT Hub, Azure Event Hub, Azure Functions, Azure Cosmos DB, and Azure ML 2.0.
+In the case of amateur players, the smart bat pairs with the Spektacom mobile app to transfer and analyse sticker data in Azure.
+The solution is powered by Azure Sphere (Stump box), Azure IoT Hub, Azure Event Hub, Azure Functions, Azure Cosmos DB and Azure ML 2.0.

 Intelligent robotics uses AI to increase collaboration between people and devices.
 Microsoft AI enables the next generation of robots to adapt to dynamic situations and communicate naturally with people.